 Remember Bernhart’s Third Law of Ecommerce Executive Recruiting: Success at one dot com does not guarantee success at another.
 In fact, that is often NOT the case.
 Avoid the temptation to hire because they came from as brand name you admire or trust.
 The more important questions are things like P and L responsibility, specific performance metrics, operational efficiencies, market trends they were facing, etc.

 These questions are not meant to be all inclusive, of course.
 I have been known to spend more than two hours drilling deep with an ecommerce candidate.
 But these are some of the key questions you need to ask to help you identify the right leader for the role.

-Jerry Bernhart, Principal of Bernhart Associates Executive Search, LLC, is one of the nation’s preeminent and veteran executive recruiters in ecommerce executive recruiting.
-With more than 100 published LinkedIn articles, Jerry is the “voice” of best practices in the recruitment and hiring of ecommerce and digital marketing professionals.
+Jerry Bernhart, Principal of Bernhart Associates Executive Search, LLC, is one of the nation’s preeminent and veteran digital marketing and ecommerce recruiters, and has been called the “voice” of best practices in the recruitment and hiring of ecommerce and digital marketing professionals.
 Jerry is also the author of the critically acclaimed book, “Careers in Ecommerce and Digital Marketing,” on Amazon, and participates in many leading digital marketing and ecommerce conferences.
-Jerry has been recruiting and placing marketing professionals for more than 28 years.
-Check out Jerry’s other insights on the Thought Leadership section of the Bernhart Associates website.
+As a leading ecommerce executive recruiter, Jerry has been recruiting and placing marketing professionals for more than 29 years.